It's time to start making a plan for your education

 5. Award letter

-In early Spring, Loyola will send you an award letter listing student aid you may be eligible to receive as a result of completing the FAFSA application.
+In early spring and after completing your FAFSA, Loyola will send you an award letter listing student aid you may be eligible to receive.
 The award letter may include federal loans, grants, scholarships, and work study.
 It will also include estimated direct and indirect expenses to help your family calculate the total cost of your education at Loyola.

 Current students can review their estimated COA as part of their financial aid award in LOCUS.
 For more information about items that can be included either automatically or by request, please review our Budget Adjustment Appeal form or contact the Financial Aid Office.